SolbiatiAlessandro/two-sigma-kaggle/kernels.md

 - [2] [EDA, feature engineering and everyhing](https://www.kaggle.com/artgor/eda-feature-engineering-and-everything)
 This is the most upvoted Kernel, I am starting from here to understand data and how to approach the task

+***Key takeaways***:

+	- Market Data: (errors) there are some outliers that are cleaned in the beginning of the kernel, taking data only after 2010
+	- News Data: urgency is 1 or 3, mostly 15-25chars length with some big outliers, most news are tagless
+	- Model: binary classifier

 - [3] [Bird-Eye View + NN Approach](https://www.kaggle.com/ashishpatel26/bird-eye-view-of-two-sigma-nn-approach)
 This has a lot of nice plots, and then basically throw everything (not the second dataset tough) into an NN.
 Is mentioned in [2]